docarray/docarray/docs/user_guide/representing/first_step.md

 This namely means that `BaseDoc`:

 * Will perform data validation: `BaseDoc` will check that the data you pass to it is valid.
 If not, it will raise an error.
-Data being "valid" is actually define by the type use in the docstring itself, but we will come back on this concept later (TODO add typing section)
+Data being "valid"  is actually defined by the type used in the docstring itself, but we will come back to this concept later (TODO add typing section)

 * Can be configured using a nested `Config` class, see pydantic [documentation](https://docs.pydantic.dev/usage/model_config/) for more details on what kind of config Pydantic offer.

-* Can be used as a drop in replacement for `BaseModel` in your code and is compatible with tools using Pydantic like [FastAPI]('https://fastapi.tiangolo.com/').
+* Can be used as a drop-in replacement for `BaseModel` in your code and is compatible with tools using Pydantic like [FastAPI]('https://fastapi.tiangolo.com/').

 ###  What is the difference with Pydantic `BaseModel`?
 (INCOMPLETE)